amirziai/learning/README.md

 # learning
-A collection of notebooks covering concepts that I've had to learn or teach
+A collection of notebooks covering concepts that I've learned or taught
 - [Scala](scala)
 - [Spark](spark)
 - [Python](python)